Hodge numbers of a Fano eightfold of K3 type: Introduction

 \subsection{Results}

-We study the Fano 8fold $F:=F_2$ of index 3 defined above and construct a semistable degeneration, i.e., a projective flat family $\kf\to \DDD$ with regular total space $\kf$, the fibre $\kf_t$ is smooth for $t\neq 0$, the scheme $\kf_0$ is reduced and has two smooth irreducible components that meet transversely. \begin{thm} There exists a semistable degeneration over the disc $\kf\to \DDD$ such that \begin{itemize} \item for $t\neq 0$ the fibre $\kf_t$ is deformation equivalent to $F$, \item the central fibre is a transverse union $\kf_0=\Sigma\cup (Q_4/Y)$ and $\Sigma\cap (Q_4/Y)=Q_3/Y$, \end{itemize} where $Q_4/Y$ (resp. $Q_3/Y$) is a fibration in smooth quadric 4folds (resp.
-3folds) over a cubic 4fold $Y$ and $\Sigma$ is a flop of the blowup $\bl_S\PP^8$ of $\PP^8$ in a K3 surface $S\subset \PP^8$ of genus eight. \end{thm} The flop of $\bl_S\PP^8$ is explicit
+In light of the above discussion, it is natural to expect that the Fano varieties $F_n$ will play a role similar to that of the cubic 4fold $F_1$.
+The first natural question is about the Hodge structure of such varieties.
+We study the Fano 8fold $F:=F_2$ of index 3 and construct a semistable degeneration, i.e., a projective flat family $\kf\to \DDD$ over the disc with regular total space $\kf$, the fibre $\kf_t$ is smooth for $t\neq 0$, the scheme $\kf_0$ is reduced and has two smooth irreducible components that meet transversely. \begin{thm} There exists a semistable degeneration over the disc $\kf\to \DDD$ such that \begin{itemize} \item for $t\neq 0$ the fibre $\kf_t$ is deformation equivalent to $F$, \item the central fibre is a transverse union $\kf_0=\Sigma\cup (Q_4/Y)$ and $\Sigma\cap (Q_4/Y)=Q_3/Y$, \end{itemize} where $Q_4/Y$ (resp. $Q_3/Y$) is a fibration in smooth quadric 4folds (resp.
+3folds) over a smooth cubic 4fold $Y$ and $\Sigma$ is a flop of the blowup $\bl_S\PP^8$ of $\PP^8$ in a K3 surface $S\subset \PP^8$ of genus eight. \end{thm} The flop of $\bl_S\PP^8$ is explicit

 where $\bl_S\PP^8\to \overline{X}$ is a contraction of a $\PP^1$ bundle over $S^{[2]}\subset \overline{X}$ and $\Sigma\to \overline{X}$ is a contraction of a $\PP^2$ bundle over $S^{[2]}$.
 In Section \ref{section_CS} we recall some results from \cite{morrison_clemens_schmid} and prove that the monodromy of the family $\kf\to \DDD$ is zero.
 This implies that the motivic nearby cycle